Boynton Health is looking for passionate, enthusiastic students to become Health Advocates.

 - Distribute cold and cough medicine, cough drops, ibuprofen, acetaminophen, bandages, gauze, condoms, dental dams, lubricant, and pregnancy tests

-We plan for Health Advocate activities to occur virtually during the fall 2020 semester.
-Health Advocate training and class will be provided online via Zoom, and we will set up procedures for Health Advocate encounters to take place virtually as well.
+All Health Advocate activities occurred virtually during the 2020-2021 school year.
+Health Advocate training and class was provided online via Zoom, and we set up procedures for Health Advocate encounters to take place virtually.

-We will decide at a later date and communicate with all Health Advocates in advance whether Health Advocate activities will take place virtually or in person during the spring semester.
+We will decide at a later date and communicate with all Health Advocates in advance whether Health Advocate activities will take place virtually or in person during the 2021-2022 academic year.

 Why Be a Health Advocate?